Detergents in Drinking Water

 If you are served by a public water system, it is advisable to contact your supplier to report this.

-If you think you have detergents in your drinking water, contact one of our specialists to discuss your options.
+If you think you have detergents in your drinking water, contact one of our specialists to discuss your water testing and treatment options.

 Water Testing Options